CORA

 Common Ontology for Real Assets

 Real assets data has always required reconciliation.
-What has changed is who reads it.
+What has changed is that interpretation can no longer remain manual.

 Overview